jamesisaac/react-native-background-task/README.md

 - **iOS**: [react-native-background-fetch](https://github.com/transistorsoft/react-native-background-fetch),
   which uses the iOS-specific `Background Fetch` technique.

-To achieve a unified API, this package exposes the lowest common denominator (e.g. only support for a single task, even though Android can support multiple).
+To achieve a unified API, this library exposes the lowest common denominator (e.g. only support for a single task, even though Android can support multiple).

 For more per-platform flexibility, there are other platform-specific libraries